 - 28 ounces (2 cans) whole peeled tomatoes (chopped)

 - 15 ounces white kidney beans (rinsed and drained)

 - 1 cup onion (chopped)

 - 2 bay leaves

 - ½ teaspoon freshly ground pepper

-Remove bay leaves.
-Ladle soup into serving bowls and sprinkle with cheese and basil, if desired.
+- Remove the bay leaves, ladle into serving bowls, and sprinkle with cheese and basil if desired.